hasura/graphql-engine/docs/graphql/manual/guides/integrations/aws-cognito.rst

      });
    }

 That’s it!
-This lambda function will be triggered on every successful sign up/log in and sync your Auth0 user into your postgres database.
+This lambda function will be triggered on every successful sign up/log in and sync your Auth0 user into your Postgres database.

 .. note::

-   We need to use an ``upsert`` operation here because social logins do not distinguish between sign-up and login.
+   We need to use an ``upsert`` operation here because social logins do not distinguish between sign up and login.
 Hence, we need to run this rule every time a successful login is made and do nothing if the user already exists.

 .. admonition:: Local dev with Auth0 rules